JoachimClemens/Evidential-FastSLAM/README.md

 ### License Information

 Evidential FastSLAM is published under the BSD License.
-The [LICENSE](LICENSE) for further information.
+See [LICENSE](LICENSE) for further information.